 The Gathering Fire

 The people are coming down the street, bearing torches, giant puppets are swaying, firecrackers exploding at our feet.
 After the procession moves past, we move on to a dark field on the outskirts of town where house-high stacks of wood are set alight, and their flames leap into the night sky.
-Everyone is whooping and cheering as effigies of politicians are burned by groups in different- colored striped jerseys and a maelstrom of fireworks is unleashed.
+Everyone is whooping and cheering as effigies of politicians are burned by groups in different- coloured striped jerseys and a maelstrom of fireworks is unleashed.
 It is a world turned upside down, total mayhem, and I am laughing.
 The controls of our lives are bursting open, and we have been suddenly hurtled out of modern times.

 This is Lewes Bonfire Night in Sussex: anarchic, vernacular, strange, a remnant of an archaic practice that once rooted us into the earth.
-It takes place on Guy Fawkes Nnight in November, when where bonfires are lit across the land and people gather round them.
-Like other “civilized” seasonal events, such as Christmas and Easter, it veers close to the original fire ceremony of Samhain that heralds the winter, the darkening of the year, a hinge time when our ancestors come to speak with us should we be listening.
+It takes place on Guy Fawkes Night in November, when where bonfires are lit across the land and people gather round them.
+Like other “civilised” seasonal events, such as Christmas and Easter, it veers close to the original fire ceremony of Samhain that heralds the winter, the darkening of the year, a hinge time when our ancestors come to speak with us should we be listening.

 Something beyond history happens in these topsy-turvy moments—a crack in time, a glimpse into another way of being human.
 The fire is a bridge.

-The Uncivilized Fire
+The Uncivilised Fire

 When I look back now, there were always fires: the fire in Spitalfields as we jumped over banging saucepans on Leap Day, just before lockdown.
 The fire by the Thames that cracked the tarmac open, just after the storytelling company had left.
 The fire in the Oxfordshire hills, where the road protesters cooked a vast cauldron of soup and sang songs.
 It was a time of fires and gathering differently, of small lights in jars that were carried across a bridge or lit a path through the woods.
 Of people pressing together in the darkness, of hearing stories from the ancient world being spoken under stars, of people in masks, of small rituals, of conversations that were out of time, where it felt that the animals and the trees stood behind us.
 When I waited in a stony alcove altar at the winter solstice, with Deepak, my fellow activist, close beside me, the night wind blew through the orchard trees and guttered the candles.
-Even though we were far away from the fire, you could hear people singing and the fire crackling, and it was then I realized: the ancestors could hear us when we gathered in this way.
+Even though we were far away from the fire, you could hear people singing and the fire crackling, and it was then I realised: the ancestors could hear us when we gathered in this way.
 And in that moment you felt them, and you didn’t want to be anywhere else.

 And maybe that is why a fire can sometimes be a homecoming in ways you do not expect.
 Twelve years ago, when I sat in the darkness under the stars and a man in a bear mask came out of the woods and began a folk tale from Siberia, something jolted awake in me.
 That storytelling fire was at a Dark Mountain Uncivilisation festival held in the Hampshire woods.
 I had been part of a grassroots community-based movement responding to climate change and fossil- fuel dependency, but in that moment I knew what I had been missing.
 Here it was!
 People converging in a way that felt ancient but also like the future.
 They were facing the same existential difficulties, but instead of trying to fix and control them, they were allowing a space for a creative and Earth-based culture to emerge, to make a web of connections that could hold us together when things fell apart.